davestewart/davestewart-content/content/work/fairsquare/index.md

 <MediaGallery media="ux" />

-Having understood the brief, we worked on various fidelities of wireframes to mock out the user journeys on paper, before building any significant parts of the site:
+Having understood the brief, we iterated on increasingly accurate fidelities of wireframes to realise user journeys on paper, before building any significant parts of the site:

 <MediaGallery media="wireframes" />

-There were multiple, complex sections and user jourenys to be researched, planned, designed and iterated on; from the browsing and financial journeys (integrating with multiple 3rd parties) to the credit checking, user account, purchase, and delivery journeys.
+There were multiple, complex sections and flows to be researched, planned, designed and built; from the browsing and financial journeys (integrating with multiple 3rd parties) to the credit checking, user account, purchase, and delivery journeys.

-Because the client was effectively a start-up, this collaborative process had the added advantage of helping them to understand their own ideas as we presented new mockups and designs to them.
+Because the client was effectively a start-up, this collaborative process helped them to understand their own ideas as we reviewed new mockups and designs together.

 ### Technical

 The technical side of the project ran in tandem with the UX and design, almost from the start.

-Being a nine-month project, there were myriad technical challenges to surmount:
+Being a nine-month project, there were myriad technical challenges to surmount, including but not limited to:

 - understanding and refactoring the original POC supplied by the client
 - architecting the overall frontend build